 As you can see in the image, Chemical sunscreens form a layer on the skin.
-It reacts with the sun rays and neutralizes them on the top layer of the skin.
+It reacts with the sun’s rays and neutralizes them on the top layer of the skin.
 Thus, prevents the penetrating of sun rays into the skin.
-Whereas, Physical sunscreen forms a protective layer on top of the skin.
-The protective layer reflects the sun rays, thus protecting our skin from sun damage.
-We can choose either of the sunscreen types.
+Whereas, Physical sunscreens form a protective layer on top of the skin.
+The protective layer reflects the sun’s rays, thus protecting our skin from sun damage.
+We can choose either type.
 But make sure to apply at least 20 minutes before stepping out to the hot sun.

 There are many forms of sunscreens available in the market.
 We have to choose them according to our skin type.
 Oily skin people should choose gel and stick based sunscreens.
-Cream and Lotion based sunscreen can leave a white cast on the skin.
-This white cast is due to the sunscreen active ingredients present in it.
-Thus, fair kin beauties can go for cream and lotion-based sunscreen.
-For Dark and dry skin, girls can prefer oil and butter-based formulated sunscreen, as it does not leave a white cast on the face.
-Oily skin people should avoid cream, oil and butter-based sunscreens as it can create acne on the skin and make the skin more dull and oily.
-Here I have mentioned few available forms of sunscreen in the market.
+Cream and Lotion based sunscreens can leave a white cast on the skin.
+This white cast is due to the sunscreen’s active ingredients present in it.
+Thus, fair skin beauties can go for cream and lotion-based sunscreens.
+For Dark and dry skin, girls can prefer oil and butter-based formula, as it does not leave a white cast on the face.
+Oily skin people should avoid cream, oil, and butter-based sunscreens as it can create acne on the skin and make the skin more dull and oily.
+Here I have mentioned few available forms of sunscreens in the market.

 How to choose a sunscreen?

-Here are the two important things that we need to consider while determining the effectiveness of the sunscreen.
+Here are the two important things that we need to consider while determining the effectiveness.
 They are Broad Spectrum and Sun Protecting Factor.

 Broad Spectrum :

-Broad Spectrum in sunscreen provides protection to or skin from sun’s Ultra Violet rays.
-This gives protection from both UVA and UVB rays from sun.
+Broad Spectrum protects to or skin from the sun’s Ultra Violet rays.
+This gives protection from both UVA and UVB rays from the sun.

 Sun Protecting Factor :

-Sun Protecting Factor, generally termed as SPF is valued by a number that denotes the effectiveness of the sunscreen against UVB rays.
-People living in the hot region require SPF of 30.
-Here is the list of Sun protection percent with respect to SPF.
+Sun Protecting Factor, generally termed as SPF is valued by a number that denotes the effectiveness against UVB rays.
+People living in the hot region require an SPF of 30.
+Here is the list of Sun protection percent concerning SPF.